ReganRyanNZ/songbase/README.md

 - [done]Send language links over api
 - [done]Display in song, click to go to the other song
 - [done]Pretty UI
-- Add a field in admin to link songs from other languages
+- [done]Add a field in admin to link songs from other languages
 - If a song is deleted, how will the links be updated?
 If a link is deleted, what about its inverse?
+- Make model tests for adding/removing song links, and deleting a linked song
 - Put all songs into state, so we can click to songs that the index doesn't show (e.g. unticked languages)

 ### PWA stops admin working